 Ditch the pesticides

-Chemical pesticides don’t just kill insects, they have a harmful knock-on effect through the whole food chain, including birds.
+Chemical pesticides don’t just kill insects, they have a harmful knock-on effect throughout the whole food chain, including birds.
 Instead of spraying toxic chemicals in your garden, use natural pesticides and rely on your feathered visitors to help keep the bugs down.

 Add a water feature